ItsZeusBro/FileInteractionModel/FistTest/SanitizationNotes.md

     - a scientific notation alongside an integer bit expression tuple,
     - an anchor that represents a relative value (beg, mid, end) to the buffer size.

-- Bit Expression where N represents some numerical expression:
+- Bit Expression tuple where N represents some numerical expression:
     - n bin,
     - n b,
     - n mb,